The best camera bags of 2023

 An affordable but stylish option.

 Camera bags are essential pieces of equipment for keeping your expensive gear safe.
 But despite seeming like a simple thing, camera bags can be quite tricky to get right.
-There is no shortage of options available, coming in many different form factors, sizes, and with a range of specialized features.
+There is no shortage of options available, coming in different form factors, sizes, and with a range of specialized features.
 Unfortunately, the qualities that make for an ideal bag can vary vastly between people and even situations.
 Most of us end up with a small arsenal of bags ready for any scenario.
 We’ve found the best camera bags for all sorts of situations and preferences to help you find the ideal bag for you.

 How we chose the best camera bags